StairwayB/pundit_roles/README.md

 permitted[:roles] # ex. returns => [:regular_user, :correct_user]
 ```

-If the user does not fall into any roles permitted by a query, the `authorize` method will raise
+If the user does not fall into any roles permitted by a query, the `authorize!` method will raise
 `Pundit::NotAuthorizedError`

 ### Defining roles